-Located in the higher parts of Bolivia, with the Peruvian border making up its western boundary, the Ulla-Ulla Biosphere Reserve contains a combination of ecological formations including high plateau, tundra, high cordillera, mountains, lakes, river headwaters and a permanent snow zone.
+Located in the higher elevations of Bolivia, the Ulla-Ulla Biosphere Reserve protects part of the Central Andean wet puna ecoregion.
+It contains a combination of ecological formations, including the high plateau, tundra, high cordillera, mountains, lakes, river headwaters and a permanent snow zone.

 The Apolobamba Cordillera stands out as the chief mountain range along with the Cololo massif.
-Formations of the Yungas type, with its typical plant associations, are formed east of the cordillera.
+Formations of Yungas, with their typical plant associations, are formed east of the Cordillera.

 The human population is estimated to be some 15,000 people (1998), including people of Aymara origin.
-No agricultural activity is possible in any part of the area due to the persistent frosts and low temperatures.
-Consequently, the sole activity is the raising of alpacas, and to a lesser degree, llamas (Lama glama).
+However, due to persistent frosts and low temperatures, no agricultural activity is possible in any part of the area.
+Consequently, the sole activity is raising alpacas and, to a lesser degree, llamas (Lama glama).

 Due to the variety of habitats and ecological formations, the Ulla-Ulla Biosphere Reserve is of exceptional importance for scientific research.